PDAL/PDAL/doc/stages/readers.geowave.rst

   The table name to be used when interacting with GeoWave.
 [Required]

 feature_type_name
-  The feature type name to be used when ineracting GeoWave.
+  The feature type name to be used when interacting GeoWave.
 [Default: PDAL_Point]

 data_adapter
   FeatureCollectionDataAdapter stores multiple points per Accumulo entry.
 FeatureDataAdapter stores a single point per Accumulo entry.
 [Default: FeatureCollectionDataAdapter]